A Physical Therapy Guide to Hip Bursitis

 - Ergonomic and activity modification: Recommendations to prevent future flare-ups and reduce strain on the hip.

-- Biomechanics training: Particularly for athletes, a focus on adequate control of the lower leg with weight-bearing activities will help immensely.
+- Biomechanics training: Particularly for athletes, focusing on adequate control of the lower leg with weight-bearing activities will help immensely.

-Most cases of bursitis will improve with conservative management like physical therapy.
-During your course of treatment, your physical therapist will modify your exercise prescription until the pain is reduced or resolved.
+Most cases of bursitis will improve with conservative management, like physical therapy.

-In some cases, a corticosteroid injection may be recommended to help reduce pain and inflammation.
+In some cases, a steroid injection may be recommended to help reduce hip bursitis pain and inflammation.
 If the bursa is found to be septic (infected, which is very rare), antibiotics will be required as well.
-However, surgery is not needed for bursitis since there is typically no mechanism that needs to be removed or repaired.3
+However, surgical options, such as hip preservation surgery, are not needed for bursitis since there is typically no mechanism that needs to be removed or repaired.3

-There are several things you can do to prevent hip bursitis or reduce your risk of a flare-up.
+You can do several things to prevent hip bursitis or reduce your risk of a flare-up.
 These include: